afondiel/computer-science-notes/computer-vision-notes/cv-notes.md

 ## What is Computer Vision (CV)?

-CV uses artificial intelligence (AI) to interpret visual data (digital images and videos ...) to take actions and make recommendations.
+CV uses artificial intelligence (AI) to interpret visual data (mainly digital images and videos ...) to take actions and make recommendations.

+## How Does Computer Vision Work?

-- If **AI** enables computers to think, computer vision **enables them to see, observe and understand.**
+If **AI** enables computers to think, **computer vision** enables them to see, observe and understand.

+It does that by using [Deep Learning Neural Nets](../ai/deep-learning-notes/dl-notes.md) and a [Convolutional Neural Networks(CNN)](../ai/deep-learning-notes/neural-nets/convolutional-neural-network.ipynb)

 ## Applications

-- Augmented reality (AR)
-- Autonomous vehicles
-- Content-based image retrieval
 - Face recognition
 - Optical character recognition
+- Content-based image retrieval
+- Autonomous vehicles & Robotics
+- Augmented reality (AR)
 - Remote sensing
-- Robotics
 ...

 ## Tools/frameworks